MichaelCurrin/developer-configurations/devconfig/sublime/package_settings/anaconda.md

 ## Notes

-For more details, see the Default version of the file.
+For more details, see the Default of the file.

 ## Sample